DKKV Promotional Award

 Katharina Seeger

-Category Master theses
+Category Master Thesis

-Award Winner 2020
+Award winner 2020

 „Drought Risk Assessment in Zimbabwe: A Spatial Analysis of Hazard, Exposure and Vulnerability“.